What is Hyperparathyroidism?

 The most common disease associated with the parathyroid glands is overproduction of PTH, known as hyperparathyroidism.
 Uncontrolled hyperparathyroidism may lead to hypercalcemia or elevated blood calcium levels.
 Twice as many women as men suffer from this condition and the risk of developing hyperparathyroidism increases with age.
 Hyperparathyroidism is more common in patients over the age of 60.
 Risk factors for hyperparathyroidism include having had radiation treatment to the head or neck.
 Rarely, cancer may be the cause of the condition.

-There are mainly two types of hyperparathyroidism: primary and secondary.
+There are mainly two types of hyperparathyroidism: primary hyperparathyroidism and secondary hyperparathyroidism.
 Either type may result in the elevation of the level of calcium in the blood, known as hypercalcemia.

 While many patients with hyperparathyroidism report only vague symptoms, when too much PTH is secreted into the blood, elevated calcium levels may occur which can affect every organ in the body.
 Usually, abnormal blood levels are detected early, during routine medical testing, so the condition is not as dangerous as it once was.
 Nonetheless, the symptoms, if allowed to develop unabated, may be severe.
 These symptoms include: